cta-wave/WMAS/tools/wave/docs/rest-api/sessions-api/create.md

 - **reference_tokens** specifies a set of completed sessions that is used to filter out all tests that have not passed in all those sessions from the session that is going to be created.
 - **labels** specifies the initial set of labels for the session.
 - **type** specifies the session type to trigger type specific behaviour like different control pages.
-- **expiration_date** specifies the point in time the session will be deleted if not started.

 ### Default